A Complete Guide to Google Search Console

 Responding to a query for a service, Google Search may refer a mobile app designed to run in a trial form on a mobile device directly from Search results, without needing to be installed on the phone first.
 This type of result is rare in search.

 ‘How to do something’ is a common search since Google has answers for everything.
 Google is careful enough not to answer normally.
-If your webpage is structurally well designed with a answer for ‘how-to’, it may appear in rich snippet with step by step guidelines like the following example.
+If your webpage is structurally well designed with an answer for ‘how-to’, it may appear in rich snippet with step by step guidelines like the following example.

-When you search for a job vacancy in Google search, you’ll find the summered view for many job listing near you at the top of the SERP, above the normal results.
+When you search for a job vacancy in Google search, you’ll find the summerized view for many job listing near you at the top of the SERP, above the normal results.
 A typical result looks like this:

 This is a type of rich results with action buttons for media like music, movies, TV shows so that the users can directly listen, play or watch from the SERP.
 The following is an example: